lhenriquear/python-predictions/README.md

 SELECT * FROM `chrome-parity-398807.airquality.aqiTable`
 ```

-Besides BigQuery, the data can also be viewed in the CSV file present in this repository.
+Besides BigQuery, the data can also be viewed using the [link](https://docs.google.com/spreadsheets/d/1TELXDGtGKG3s674zB-ipJh6cIqY7KiXS-rcJ0OpfTGI/edit?usp=sharing).

 > **Note
    All deployed services will be decommissioned on Friday, 22/09/2023.